khangbdd/Reproduce-Sketch-Guided-Scene-Image-Generation/README.md

-# Reproduce-Sketch-Guided-Scene-Image-Generation
-# Sketch-Guided Scene Image Generation
+# Reproduce Sketch-Guided Scene Image Generation (unofficial)

 This repository contains the unofficial implementation of the paper "Sketch-Guided Scene Image Generation" by Tianyu Zhang, Xiaoxuan Xie, Xusheng Du, and Haoran Xie.